The Omarchy Manual DHH

 How do I switch between keyboard layouts?

-Edit your ~/.config/hypr/hyprland.conf file and add this to switch between layouts on Alt + Space:
+Edit your ~/.config/hypr/input.conf file and add this to switch between layouts on Left Alt + Right Alt:

 input {